Planes of matrices of constant rank and globally generated vector bundles: The stable range

 Clearly it is enough to show that:

 and this reduces to:

 Since $z\leq k-1$, it is enough to prove:

-It is easy to check that inequality \eqref{terzogrado} is satisfied for $k\geq 25$. \end{proof} A brute force computation shows that the statement is true for all values of $x$ having $k_1(x)\leq 24$, and this concludes the proof of Theorem \ref{teo range stabile} \end{proof}
+It is easy to check that inequality \eqref{terzogrado} is satisfied for $k\geq 25$. \end{proof} A brute force computation shows that the statement is true for all values of $x$ having $k_1(x)\leq 24$, and this concludes Step 5 as well as the proof of Theorem \ref{teo range stabile} \end{proof}

 \begin{rem} For more details on the explicit computation and on the techniques used, we refer to Section \ref{esempio}, where we work out the example $c=8$. \end{rem}

 Even if their Chern classes belong to the stable range, not all the $m$-effective vector bundles that we build are stable.
 Recall that a rank $2$ vector bundle on $\PP^2$ is stable if and only if its normalized bundle (i.e. the twist of the bundle with first Chern class equal to $0$ or $-1$) has no sections.
 Using this we can prove the following: